-2.2.5.
-Failure to park in accordance with the Highway Code and the parking restrictions that are in force may result in a Penalty Charge Notice being issued.
+- 2.2.5.
+Failure to park in accordance with the Highway Code and the parking restrictions that are in force may result in a Penalty Charge Notice being issued. - 2.2.6.
+Permits may not be available for residents of new developments in line with the Council's planning policy, for example residents living in car-free developments.
+Exceptions may apply under certain schemes.